leandro-hl/key-value-socket/README.md

 ### Notes:

+- to get a key value use api/v1/keys/:key.
+Eg: api/v1/keys/cars
-Keep in mind that both development and prod share the same container_name so when starting one or the other, the container would be recreated to meet the new configuration.
+- Keep in mind that both development and prod share the same container_name so when starting one or the other, the container would be recreated to meet the new configuration.